 Vendula Belackova, Katinka van de Ven, Michaela Roubalova (Stefunkova)

-Tim Stockwell, Norman Giesbrecht, Adam Sherk, Gerald Thomas, Kate Vallance and Ashley Wettlaufer
+Tim Stockwell, Norman Giesbrecht, Adam Sherk, Gerald Thomas, Kate Vallance, Ashley Wettlaufer

 Dirk J. Korf